A 21st century Sabarmati ashram and a community of principled public leaders, working to make India a global inspiration for inclusive democracy.

 Redefining Public Leadership

-Nurture principled leaders with moral courage and imagination, to work on strengthening four pillars of Indian democracy: Legislative, Executive, Judiciary and Media.
+Nurture principled grassroots politicians, who have the moral courage and imagination, to work on strengthening Indian democracy and achieve sarvodaya.

 We have 3 core principles to nurture leaders with a deep commitment to public service and a strong moral compass.